Refunds and Selling or Transferring Tags

 Sugar and carbohydrates keep your body going on RAGBRAI, but don’t try to eat them all at one sitting.
 It’s much better to eat several times a day than to try to pedal on a full stomach.
 And, as all seasoned RAGBRAI riders know, there’s always a food stand just up ahead.

 The Information Center for each town is always located in the main tent campgrounds.
 This is where you can leave notes for people, find information about the town, ask riders questions and find Information Center volunteers.
-Teams are asked to check in at the Information Center when they arrive in town and give the volunteers your camping location so that others may find you.
+Teams may check-in at the Information Center when they arrive in town and give the volunteers your camping location so that others may find you.
 Also, the Register’s RAGBRAI Information and Merchandise stand is always parked near the Information Center in the campgrounds.
 RAGBRAI staffers will be happy to answer all your questions.

 The RAGBRAI Information and Merchandise Trailer in the main campground also serves as the Lost and Found site during the ride.
 If you have misplaced something during the ride, be sure to check periodically at this trailer.
 You will need to show your wristband to retrieve lost and found items.

-Sometimes found items are reported to the RAGBRAI office after the ride ends, so you can also call the RAGBRAI office at 800-474-3342 or by e-mail at firstname.lastname@example.org.
+Sometimes found items are reported to the RAGBRAI office after the ride ends, so you can e-mail us at email@example.com.
 You will be asked to supply your wristband number in addition to a brief description of the item that you lost.

 Food and drink will be available in bountiful amounts at a very nominal cost in the campgrounds, in churches and restaurants, and along the route.
 Concessions that are officially sanctioned will be identified by a sign reading, OFFICIAL RAGBRAI VENDOR.
 A discount will usually be offered when you show your participant wristband.
 Please support the officially-sanctioned concessions and be sure to bring along enough money to cover your meals and beverages for the week.
 Plan on about $35 a day.
-Traveler’s checks are accepted by most vendors while credit cards are accepted by only a few.
+RAGBRAI is primarily a cash-only event, credit cards are accepted by only a few of the vendors.

 RAGBRAI Information and Merchandise Trailers will be located near the town’s Information Center in each main campground, as well as a downtown trailer in each host community.
 RAGBRAI memorabilia such as posters, jerseys, mugs, patches, pins, pens, jewelry and caps may be purchased at these stands.

-RAGBRAI merchandise can also be purchased online at https://shop.ragbrai.org/home.php
+RAGBRAI merchandise can also be purchased online at ragbrai.com/shop

 All minors must be accompanied by responsible adults during the ride, preferably their parents.